VTL costs for Singaporeans

 If you’ve processed all the costs above and are making the mental calculations in your head thinking “Yes!
 I am willing to bear the costs!”, here are some other costs that didn’t exist during pre-Covid-19 times which you’ll need to consider.

-For instance, some countries require you to purchase a form of travel visa, such as South Korea’s Electronic Travel Authorisation which costs about S$11 for a 2-year validity, or Canada’s Electronic Travel Authorisation which costs about S$108 for a 5-year validity.
+For instance, some countries require you to purchase a form of travel visa, such as South Korea’s Electronic Travel Authorisation which costs about S$11 for a 2-year validity, or Canada’s Electronic Travel Authorisation which only costs about S$7 for a 5-year validity.
 We won’t go into too much detail here, but do check the country you’re intending to travel to if it has visa requirements.